isabella232/office-developer-exchange-docs.de-DE/docs/web-service-reference/acceptableresponseschema-pox.md

 ## <a name="text-value"></a>Textwert

-Der Textwert gibt den Speicherort des Antwort Schemas für die AutoErmittlung an.
+Der Textwert gibt den Speicherort des Antwortschemas für die AutoErmittlung an.

 ## <a name="see-also"></a>Siehe auch